-AFG recommends that issuers make available to shareholders or send them upon request detailed information on the procedures for vote counting regarding each resolution.
+AFG recommends that issuers make available or send upon request to shareholders detailed information on the procedures for vote counting regarding each resolution submitted at the GM.

 AFG pays particular importance to the recording of postal and proxy votes by all shareholders, particularly by non-resident shareholders.